915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-A second way of starting the interpreter is `python -c command [arg] ...`, which executes the statement(s) in *command*, analogous to the shellâs [`-c`](../using/cmdline.html#cmdoption-c) option.
+A second way of starting the interpreter is `python -c command [arg] ...`, which executes the statement(s) in *command*, analogous to the shell’s [`-c`](../using/cmdline.html#cmdoption-c) option.
 Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote *command* in its entirety.